dataewan/mlops-meetup/README.md

 - This is not a tutorial in how to create a recommender system.
 The patterns, technologies, and data transformations aren't meant to be gold standard.
 This doesn't look like any particular recommender I've seen before.
 - I'm not trying to say focussing on data work is more important than other things you need to consider.

+## Dataset

+Dataset is amazon reviews dataset for Musical Instruments.